 1. TECH.CHAR. function from the Car Evaluation model, exported in tab-delimited format, using 'base 1' values and exporting all rules.
-Notice that the character '+' represents an entered rule.
+The character '+' represents an entered rule.
 The TAB character is denoted '¬'.

-''' ¬COMFORT¬SAFETY¬TECH.CHAR.
+''' -COMFORT-SAFETY-TECH.CHAR.

 2. The same function exported using text values and exporting only entered rules (in this case there is no need to display the '+' or '-' entered status).